lorenzifrancesco/survival-phd-physics/README.md

 The Ph.D.
 School has a budget which is of the order of 10-12k€/year.
 These funds are used for the typical operation of the Ph.D. school.
 Some of these funds cover the typical scenarios below, where they are used for the Ph.D. students.

-Finally, it is possible to apply for language courses fundings, subject to approval by the supervisor and necessitating the initiation of a mission, which is typically associated with the abroad period of the Ph.D. program.
+Finally, it is possible to apply for language courses funding, subject to approval by the supervisor and necessitating the initiation of a mission, which is typically associated with the abroad period of the Ph.D. program.
 It's important to highlight that these courses operate independently and are not funded from the Ph.D. allocation; instead, their costs are directly deducted from the DFA.

 #### Scenarios for the usage of additional funds

 The typical scenarios where the student can use such additional funds are:
-- additional courses - i.e., italian language courses for foreign students, or foreign language courses for long periods abroad.
+- additional courses - i.e., Italian language courses for foreign students, or foreign language courses for long periods abroad.
 There is a recent precedent where a student requested for a Spanish language course for a few months in Spain.
 It is suggested to first get in contact with DFA Secretariats (Agnello, Mazzucco, Monaco).
 - monitor, durable IT resources - like desktop computers, laptops.
 Nowadays, for small electronics (low cost, typically monitors etc.) there is the Amazon Business.
 Typically the supervisor has access to this service, and the request shall be issued by him/her.

 #### Typical usage of the research budget
-During the course of the Ph.D. typically all the personal budget is used for travel expenses, workshops, schools and conferences.
+During the course of the Ph.D. typically all the personal budget is used for travel expenses, workshops, schools, and conferences.
 The typical scenarios where the student can use his/her personal budget cover the following points:
 - missions or travels - costs to sustain travel expenses in order to participate in any event that is approved by the supervisor and is consistent with the student research activity.
 During missions, Ph.D. students can use their research funds to book hotels.
 It's important to note that there is a set maximum limit established by the university, allowing expenditures of up to 155€/night.
 - posters, small expenses - In these instances, you are required to submit the original fiscal receipt and, as an attachment, a printed A4-copy version of the poster and the original fiscal receipt within 60 days.
 This serves as an alternative avenue for expense management, yet it relies on the funds allocated to the Ph.D. student (€4608).
-This expense is refunded via the so called Fondo economale, which is a way these funds are deducted by your budget rather than another independent fund.
+This expense is refunded via the so-called Fondo economale, which is a way these funds are deducted by your budget rather than another independent fund.
 - lab. consumables - all the products that are not registered in any inventory, typically wearing over time (hence the name).
 For example, chemical reagents / disposable gloves / clean-room laboratory materials, etc. Although possible, it is worth noting that it is very unlikely that such materials are acquired with students' personal funds.
 - publishing fares - that is, any expense to publish a paper in a scientific journal.
 Again, most of the time it is the advisor or the research group which covers these expenses.
 - IT material - like tablets, laptops, desktop computers, monitors.
 Such material can be distinguished by consumable electronics by cost and being inventoried in the INFN/UNIPD catalog.
 An order for such material shall be requested to the ITOffice in the DFA, via the specified module available here (link).
 It is required to first issue the request and only after approval get the product (as opposed to the ‘little expense’ procedure, where you are refunded rather than the object being acquired by the DFA itself).
-At the end of the Ph.D. such material shall be returned to the Secretariat or research group which will eventually reuse it or dispose and remove from the inventory.
+At the end of the Ph.D. such material shall be returned to the Secretariat or research group which will eventually reuse it or dispose and remove it from the inventory.

 #### Missions